-How are these happenings different from the synchronicities that we dreamers know signify the presence of Spirit, and the presence of Self as an aspect of Spirit?
-They’re different because the weaving moves from Great Spirit to the very particular spirits of the rivers and from there to the rivers themselves as animate beings.
-In other words it’s a web that is both very big and very intimate.
+How are these happenings different from the synchronicities that we dreamers know signify the presence of Spirit, or the presence of Self as an aspect of Spirit?
+They’re different because the weaving moves from Great Spirit to the very specific spirits of the rivers and from there to the rivers themselves as animate beings.
+In other words it’s a web that is both very big and very intimate, that bridges between the everything and the particular, as Dirk put it.
 There is a sense of relationship to the animate Haw River, to the living Little River, to the Pee Dee and Sissipahaw ancestors of place, to all these beings as persons who care about the land and who care about humans, like Dirk, who love the land.
 I glimpse a genealogy of generosity in which our local rivers, our native grasses, mosses and oak trees are elder beings of the land, and we are one more generation in the ongoing generativity of people plus rivers plus flowers plus . . . plus everything with which we share Life.
 The fewer wild beings there are living around us, as their habitats are destroyed for development, the less these possible love-engendered interactions become possible.
 We need healthy rivers with which to have nourishing dreams.

 We can cultivate an ongoing intimacy with a particular plant (see Hazelnut Wisdom) or with a particular animal or rock and also be open to the possibility of other beings of the land showing up and participating in our honoring, blessing and healing rituals.
-What if the indigenous elders are right who are telling us westerners to wake up and realize that we are all indigenous to the land where we live?
+What if the indigenous elders are right who are telling us westerners to wake up and realize that we all can, must become indigenous to the land where we live?
 What if these places where we live want to communicate with us?
 What if we make a ceremony to honor an elder, and the other elders want to join in?
 Then we should thank them.
-Violet leaves, thank you for holding space on this wet ground, for feeding the caterpillars of the fritillaries and, in turn, our birds, and for coming to participate in our ceremony.
+Violet leaves, thank you for holding space on this wet ground, for feeding the caterpillars of the fritillary butterflies and, in turn, our birds, and for coming to participate in our ceremony.
 Little bluestem grass, thank you for bringing your beauty to us, for providing places for small critters to shelter and seeds for them to eat.
 Thank you mosses for clothing the bare earth, for being so beautiful while doing so, and for making such a lovely lining for our offering bundle.
 Thank you rivers for refreshing the lives of plants, animals and humans and for reminding us in our dreamings of the continuous flow of life.
+Thank you, sacred fire, for connecting us when we share your holy flame.
 Thank you ancestors of place and of blood who preceded us in honoring this beloved land.